SGiel/social-network-api/README.md

     * GET a single user by its _id and populated thought and friend data
     * POST a new user
     * PUT to update a user by its _id
-    * DELETE to reove a user by its _id \(also removes a user's associated thoughts when deleted\)
+    * DELETE to remove a user by its _id \(also removes a user's associated thoughts when deleted\)

-  - /api/users/userId/friends/:friendId
+  - /api/users/:userId/friends/:friendId
     * POST to add a new friend to a user's friend list
     * DELETE to remove a friend from a user's friend list